 - If you are an interior designer with receipts under INR 50 lakh, you should choose ITR-4 for simplicity.

-- If you manage a wholesale business with turnover of INR 2.2 crore, you must file ITR-3 due to crossing the presumptive threshold.
+- If you manage a wholesale business with turnover of INR 2.2 crore and significant cash receipts, you must file ITR-3.
+If cash receipts are 5% or less of total receipts, ITR-4 remains available under the INR 3 crore enhanced limit.

 - If you are a heart specialist with annual receipts of INR 85 lakh, you can only file ITR-3 as your professional income exceeds the presumptive limit.